stlmc/stlmc/README.md

-With `-two-step -parallel`, scenario generation and unsat-core minimization remain sequential, while completed refinement batches are checked concurrently by solver workers. `parallel-core` limits those workers.
+With `-two-step -parallel`, scenario generation and unsat-core minimization remain sequential, while completed refinement batches are checked concurrently by solver workers. `parallel-core` limits those workers and defaults to `auto`, which uses all logical CPUs reported by the host.
 Batching and parallelism therefore have different effects: a larger batch reduces the number of solver jobs and can reduce available parallelism.
 Start with batch size `1` when solver utilization is the priority, then try `2` or `4` to trade